minarob23/alx-higher_level_programming/README.md

 [**Mina Robir**](https://github.com/minarob23)

 ## Acknowledgments :
-- The creators of the C language.
+- The creators of the C language & Python language.
 - Our software engineer-in-residence.
 - Alx-Africa.